-Increased stakeholders' capacities to implement ESA's land use/ seascape plans for conservation 220,000 Assess needs Design awareness programmes and events, publications, videos for general public Implement school level conservation awareness and action oriented activities Training needs assessment of government staff and local leaders related to environmental/ecosystems management School level programme to be led by CEA, other possible organizations to involved are HARTI for needs assessment/ awareness programmes by Audio Visual Centre of the DOA General awareness activities could be contracted to media firms Training on environmental management/ conservation could be contracted to NGOs.
-Consultancy firms, Universities etc. Increased effectiveness of protected areas management to minimize threats from outside PA and to mitigate land and resource use conflicts 550000 Baseline assessments and development of management plans Support to prioritization of action to be supported by GEF funds - including species management/ human wildlife conflict mitigation Sustainable financing mechanisms identified Capacity of PA staff increased Some provision of materials Mechanisms to ensure visitors' awareness on PA biodiversity DWC to lead and seek additional help as needed from NGOs, consultancy firms, Universities etc. Much of the focus is on Bar Reef so will need to also identify expertise related to marine areas management Critical biodiversity habitats outside protected areas under effective management regimes within the ESA for habitat connectivity, integrity and resilience 350000 Identify most biodiversity appropriate technology for restoration, demarcation, management of forest patches, riverine areas, wetlands and implement actions De-silting of minor tanks, cascade development / management De-silting of minor tanks, cascade development / management also as an important activity.
-It can be contracted to Department of DoF and other relevant agencies to lead Local communities and community based organizations to be involved Other NGOs, consultancy firms, academia to be used as necessary Desilting could be contracted to Department of Agrarian services.
-De-silting of minor tanks, cascade development / management can be contracted to Department of Agrarian services.
+Increased stakeholders' capacities to implement ESA's land use/ seascape plans for conservation 220,000 Assess needs Design awareness programmes and events, publications, videos for general public Implement school level conservation awareness and action oriented activities Training needs assessment of government staff and local leaders related to environmental/ ecosystems management School level programme to be led by CEA, other possible organizations to involved are HARTI for needs assessment/ awareness programmes by Audio Visual Centre of the DOA General awareness activities could be contracted to media firms Training on environmental management/ conservation could be contracted to NGOs.
+Consultancy firms Universities etc. Increased effectiveness of protected areas management to minimize threats from outside PA and to mitigate land and resource use conflicts 550000 Baseline assessments and development of management plans Support to prioritization of action to be supported by GEF funds - including species management/ human wildlife conflict mitigation Sustainable financing mechanisms identified Capacity of PA staff increased Some provision of materials Mechanisms to ensure visitors' awareness on PA biodiversity DWC to lead and seek additional help as needed from NGOs, consultancy firms, Universities etc. Much of the focus is on Bar Reef so will need to also identify expertise related to marine areas management Critical biodiversity habitats outside protected areas under effective management regimes within the ESA for habitat connectivity, integrity and resilience 350000 Identify most biodiversity appropriate technology for restoration, demarcation, management of forest patches, riverine areas, wetlands and implement actions De-silting of minor tanks, cascade development / management De-silting of minor tanks, cascade development / management also as an important activity.
+It can be contracted to Department of Coordination of the provided services of the provided services and community based organizations to be involved Cother NGOs, consultancy firms, academia to be used as necessary Consultancy firms, academia to be contracted to Department of Agrarian services.
+Coordination Department of Agrarian services.
+Coordination Department of Agrarian services.

 Agrarian services.

-Identify appropriate models and
+< Identify appropriate models and

 modalities including community

 based resource management to

 manage areas outside PAs -

 restoration of forest patches,

 riverine forests, catchment

 reservations etc. to ensure linkages

 in landscape between ecosystems